And greetings to you, music lovers, thrill seekers, conversationalists all across the fruited plane.

 We don't talk to them.

-So what we think how can we know?
+So what we think, how can we know?

 I still am amazed.

-Have to take a break and your phone calls are next on the other side, so don't go away.
+Have to take a break, and your phone calls are next on the other side, so don't go away.

-Why did the press get constitutional protection?
+More and more people ask me, why did the press get constitutional protection?

 Why is there freedom of the press?